Anne of Denmark: Later years and illness

+Anne of Denmark received "great good" from recipes provided by Walter Raleigh.
 The royal physician Sir Theodore de Mayerne left extensive Latin notes describing his treatment of Anne of Denmark from 10 April 1612 to her death.

 From September 1614 Anne was troubled by pain in her feet, as described in the letters of her chamberlain Viscount Lisle and the countesses of Bedford and Roxburghe.
 Lisle first noted "the Queen hath been a little lame" as early as October 1611.
 She was ill in March 1615, suspected to have dropsy.
 In August an attack of gout forced her to stay an extra week in Bath, her second visit to the spa town for its medicinal waters.

 Although she danced at a Christmas masque, said to be "a good sign of her convalescence", in January 1616 she moved from Whitehall Palace to Somerset House suffering from gout.
 King James planned to visit Scotland, and it was said that she dreamed of ruling England as regent in his absence.
 The Earl of Dunfermline noted in February that "her majesty looks very well, but yet I think is not perfectly well, she infrequently dresses, and keeps her bedchamber and a solitary life most times."
 James went to Scotland, while Anne stayed at Greenwich Palace and moved to Oatlands in June.
 She was well enough to go hunting in August 1617.
 By late 1617, Anne's bouts of illness had become debilitating; the letter writer John Chamberlain recorded: "The Queen continues still ill disposed and though she would fain lay all her infirmities upon the gout yet most of her physicians fear a further inconvenience of an ill habit or disposition through her whole body."